max124125/Voron0-TinyM-/README.md

 - Orbiter direct drive extruder (option to use it for bowden, but will greatly help quality either way)
 - Compact fanless 24v power supply (Reduces noise and leaves more room in electonics bay)
 - better printer feet (same as RXL)

-Changes later on (In order of priority)
 - Camera to monitor prints
 - 3 point bed levelling (new mainboard needed though)

+Later updates:
 - Enclosure (acrylic needs to be cut down)
 - Tulip Mod (not sold on the benefits of this yet, so this mod is a maybe)
 - Screen added.